-Your brain is wired to ensure your physical survival, which makes it happy, but doesn’t help you find and stay in a happy place.
+Your brain is wired to ensure your physical survival, which keeps it feeling secure and happy but doesn’t help you find and stay in a happy place.

 Two things are necessary to counteract this natural negative slant of your brain: awareness and action.

 In What Makes Your Brain Happy and Why You Should Do the Opposite, David DiSalvo writes:

 Awareness of why we are doing what we are doing is a crucial step toward action because it initiates a change in thinking – we have to pause to examine what’s going on.
 And this why science-help is more useful than typical self-help.”

 He explains ways, drawn from research, in which our brains move away from peace and happiness and offers suggestions to help you elevate awareness and take action:

 Although it’s not always possible, slowing down and behaving with conscious intent, or acting mindfully, can avoid and diffuse many problems.
 Although your brain is wired to react, there is usually enough time to pause and consider options, intentions, motivations, and possible consequences and choose to respond.
 The goal is to learn to pause and choose your actions.

 Become aware of the influence your pre-existing beliefs have on current thinking

 Everyone’s thoughts are biased by subconscious beliefs from their past influenced by parents, education, religion, and society.
 These perceptions greatly influence how a person sees the world, determines happiness, impacts relationships, and are stubbornly resistant to change.
 However, if you become aware of your patterns, challenge them, and consciously choose different thoughts, these incremental changes can, with persistence and time, add up to big differences.
 (See: The Law Of Little Things)

 In this way, happiness is a daily choice.